klikklikboooom/flutter-personal-expenses/README.md

-# personal_expenses
+# Personal Expenses App

-A new Flutter project.
+A flutter app where you can store your expenses

 ## Getting Started